Tarryn

 “Because we don’t have any technological features in our bus stops or service to make them accessible for blind users, Tarryn can’t easily tell if a bus is the correct one.
 To get around this, we contacted bus company CityLink and asked if they would be open to letting their drivers know when to expect Tarryn at a bus stop.
 They were more than happy to do that, so that was one barrier removed,” says Amanda.

-For the first trip, Shelly supported Tarryn to contact CityLink to let them know her travel plans.
+For the first trip, Shelly supported Tarryn in contacting CityLink to let them know her travel plans.
 She went along with Tarryn for the first few journeys until she felt comfortable handling the bus on her own.
+The precious time Tarryn was able to spend with her dad was made even more significant when he passed away.

 “Mum and I used to visit dad together three or four times a week.
 It was nice for me to be able to catch the bus to have extra time with him by myself too,” she says.